 The NFL improves player safety by taking a data-driven approach to eliminating potentially dangerous tactics and reducing the risk of injuries.
-Over the past decade, these include changes that protect "defenseless" players and penalize dangerous techniques and other plays, such as using the helmet as part of a bull rush.
+Over the past decade, these include changes that protect "defenseless" players and penalize dangerous techniques and other plays, such as "leaper" block attempts on field goal and extra point plays and using the helmet as part of a bull rush.